cristianogregnanin/extjs4-grid-mvc-mysql-php-served-by-rack/README.md

 # ExtJS 4 MVC Example - CRUD Grid with JSON, Ajax, PHP and MySQL

 This is a real word example how to use a grid system with a real php/mysql server.
-To serve php files I use rack-lagacy gem.
+To serve php files I use rack-legacy gem.

 ## Installation